Avoiding the Sounds of Silence: How to Encourage Student Participation

 How To Foster Student Participation in Classroom Activities

-If content difficulty is the problem, find ways to differentiate instruction based on your students’ needs.
+If the content difficulty is the problem, find ways to differentiate instruction based on your students’ needs.
 When students feel more comfortable with the material, they will naturally ask and answer questions more easily.

-If language barriers are the issue, collaborate with your ELLs teacher to find ways to encourage English learners in your classroom.
+If language barriers are the issue, collaborate with your ELL teacher to find ways to encourage English learners in your classroom.
 Look for materials that feature students’ interests and get them excited about the topic being covered.

 For shy students, find ways to encourage participation with less emphasis on public speaking.
 Participation doesn’t have to mean just raising your hand.
 Emphasize active listening for your students and pay attention to clues that your students are engaged (head nods, smiles, eye contact, etc.) even if they aren’t speaking up.
 Check out these tips from Teacher Habits, including recognizing and rewarding participation.